orange-cloudfoundry/bosh-release-action/README.md

 #  Bosh release action

-This action generated a new version of final release
+Github action to generate a new version of bosh final release

 ## Inputs